shawnoden/angular-lthw/_includes/book/filtering-arrays.md

 ## What's Going On

-Angular provides a special kind of filter called **filter**.
+Angular provides a special kind of filter called **filterFilter**.
 This is used to get a subset of elements out of an array.

 In this exercise we use the filter inside a controller, but it could also be used within the HTML, similar to other filters.